This article covers detailed queue settings information. We recommend you start by following the instructions in this article before proceeding.

 - Click Edit next to the queue you wish to edit.

-- Click or scroll down to the Routing section of the settings page.
+- Click or scroll down to the Agents section of the settings page.

 Scheduled routing applies a schedule specific to this agent for this queue.
 Even if the queue is currently active and able to route calls to agents, the agent will only be dialed in this queue during the times defined by the schedule set here.